Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Challenges in Temperature-Dependent Modelling

 Given a set of temperature-dependent data, how do we determine which empirical model best describes the underlying behaviour?
 If we fit multiple candidate models and compare residuals, a more complex model with more free parameters will generally fit better than a simpler one, even when the additional complexity is not justified by the data.
 Using an overly complex model risks fitting noise rather than signal, producing parameter estimates that are precise but inaccurate, and extrapolations that are unreliable.

 A model with more free parameters can fit a wider range of possible behaviours.
 If such a model fits the data, this is less informative than if a simpler, more constrained model fits equally well.
 The simpler model has made a more specific prediction that happened to be confirmed.
 When two models fit the data comparably, preferring the simpler model is not mere parsimony; it reflects the fact that the simpler model has been more strongly tested.
-What we need is a framework that balances fit quality against model complexity.
-Simple tools, such as the Akaike and Bayesian information criteria, exist~\cite{Akaike1974, Schwarz1978}, but they are based on assumptions, such as that the model parameters follow a normal distribution.
-Whereas, Bayesian model selection provides a robust approach to rationally compare different analytical models, and we discuss this in Section~\ref{sec:model}.
+What we need is a framework that balances fit quality against model complexity.\footnote{Information criteria such as AIC and BIC address this problem~\cite{Akaike1974, Schwarz1978}, but rely on assumptions such as normally distributed parameters that may not hold in practice.} Bayesian model selection provides us with a rational approach to comparing competing models, and we discuss this in Section~\ref{sec:model}.